 Pupae to adult fly (7-9 days)

-When the pupae shed their skins, they will turn into fully established black soldier flies.
-This happens from 7-9 days after their pupation.
+After about 1 week in the pupae stage, the pupae will shed their cocoons & turn into flies.
+When they turn into flies, they will naturally seek a light source to mate.
+The adult flies don't eat but only drink.
 You can collect their shedded skins & re-use them for composting if you like.
 But the fun doesn't stop there.

 Fly to eggs (7 days)